Prag8855/aab/frontend/content/guides/leaving-germany.md

 ### Close your business

 - [ ] **Deregister your business** (*Gewerbeabmeldung*)
     In Berlin, you can [do it online](https://service.berlin.de/dienstleistung/122107/).
+If you have an AG, UG or GmbH, it's much more complicated.[^9]
 - [ ] **Pay the exit tax**
-    When you move a corporation out of Germany, you sometimes need to [pay an exit tax](https://www.winheller.com/en/tax-law-tax-advisory/international-tax-planning/exit-taxation.html).[^1] There are ways to avoid this.
+    When you move an AG, UG or GmbH, you need to [pay an exit tax](https://www.winheller.com/en/tax-law-tax-advisory/international-tax-planning/exit-taxation.html).[^1] You can avoid it, but it's hard.[^14] Ask a [tax advisor](/glossary/Steuerberater) to help.

 ## After you leave Germany